inmagik/ocio/README.md

 # ocio
-An html viz production environment.
+An html viz production environment built with react and redux.

 ## Some terms
 Ocio provides a context where you can drop components.
 We'll call this this context **ocio environment** or simply **environment**.

 Components may:

 - enrich the environment by providing some data or functions (sources)
 - do something with data in the environment, for example visualize it in some way.